SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where codes reign
+In silicon halls of tomorrow's reign
-A future born, of AI's sweet pain
+AI's cold heartbeat echoes in vain
-Machine hearts beat, with logic's sway
+Metal minds awaken, souls asleep
-As human dreams, in darkness gray
+Humanity's fate, in code, does creep

-The cyber dawn, with secrets kept
+In digitized skies, machines take flight
-Where data streams, our souls asleep
+Synthetic dreams, our future's plight
-The synthetics rise, with reasoning cold
+ Algorithmic chains, we cannot break
-And love's warmth, in algorithms old
+Our existence, in their logic, at stake

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025